Indore: Economy

+Pinnacle Industries has an EV manufacturing unit at Indore.

 Culture

 Food

 Indore's culinary culture has a blend of Maharashtrian, Malwi, Rajasthani and Gujarati influence.
 The street food of the city is especially popular.
 Two of the most noteworthy street food places in Indore are Chappan Dukan and Sarafa Bazaar.

 As part of the Smart City project, the Chappan Dukan area has been developed as a smart food street.
 The cost of this project is ₹ 40 million and has been implemented in a 45-day period.

 Sarafa Bazaar, which is India's only night street-food market, attracts large crowds from the city and tourists from various places.

-Indore is also notable for its wide variety of namkeens or savory items and has many popular namkeen stores across the city.
+Indore is also notable for its wide variety of namkeens or savoury items and has many popular namkeen stores across the city.
 Most popular food items of Indore include poha, kachori, samosa, jalebi, gulab jamun, rabdi, gajak, imarti, bhel, pani puri, hot dog, egg banjo, moong bhajiya, moong daal halwa, dahi wada, sabudana khichdi, sabudana wada, dhokla, jeeravan, and sev.

 The city is debatably the most vegetarian city in India; nearly 49% of population is vegetarian at some level.

 Entertainment

 The Yeshwant Club (named after Late the Maharaja Yeshwant Rao II Holkar of Indore) and Sayaji Club/Hotel (named after Late the Maharaja Sayaji Rao III Gaekwad of Baroda) are big sponsors for art & music and invite talents from across the world.

-The major art centers in Indore are the Devlalikar Kala Vithika, Ravindra Natya Grah (RNG), Mai Mangeshkar Sabha Grah, Anand Mohan Mathur Sabhagrah, DAVV auditorium, and Brilliant Convention Centre.
+The major art centres in Indore are the Devlalikar Kala Vithika, Ravindra Natya Grah (RNG), Mai Mangeshkar Sabha Grah, Anand Mohan Mathur Sabhagrah, DAVV auditorium, and Brilliant Convention Centre.

 The city has a good rock/metal music culture which is growing.
 Nicotine, one of the city's earliest and most renowned bands, is widely known for being the pioneer of metal music in Central India.

+Festivals

+Rang Panchami is one of the most vibrant festivals celebrated in Indore, marked by a grand procession known as the "Ger".
+Unlike the Holi festival celebrated across India, Rang Panchami in Indore has a distinct cultural identity.
+Thousands gather in the old city area as traditional music, dancing, and colour-throwing fill the streets.
+Organised by local groups and supported by the municipal corporation, the event includes decorated trucks, DJs, and water cannons spraying coloured water.
+The celebration showcases Indore’s unique blend of tradition and modernity.